Subscribe to join thousands of other ecommerce experts

 Search Strategy (September – October)

-With the holiday shopping frenzy just around the corner, online retailers should check NOW whether they have finalized the following key preparatory steps and are thus ready for the peak search phase starting in November:
+With the holiday shopping frenzy just around the corner, online retailers should check NOW whether they have finalised the following key preparatory steps and are thus ready for the peak search phase starting in November:

 - evaluate past year performances to build on best-seller campaigns